rwreynolds/Heart-Portal-Main/Nutrition-Database/API_SETUP.md

    - Make sure you're using the FoodData Central API key, not another USDA service

 3. **Service still shows "Not Configured":**
-   - Restart the API-Manager service after changing the .env file
+   - Restart the Nutrition Database service after changing the .env file
    - Check the server logs for any error messages

 ### Security Notes